IVCenter/Bodylogical_iOS/README.md

 # BodylogicalAR_iOS

 BodylogicalAR_iOS is the repository for the BodylogicalAR derivative on iOS device using ARkit, it is compatible with iPhone and iPad that support the AR feature.
+This readme provides a simple guide of how to deploy this project onto your target iOS device.

 ## Getting Started